Accept or Decline Aid

 We encourage students to make a decision on their aid offer as quickly as possible to ensure everything is ready for the upcoming academic year.
-Accepting aid is not a commitment to attend, and students can always choose to reduce or cancel previously accepted aid later.
+Accepting aid is not a commitment to attend WVU, and students can always choose to reduce or cancel previously accepted aid later.

-- How do I accept or decline my offered aid?
+How do I view and accept or decline my offered aid?

-- What if I need to reduce or decline aid I previously accepted?
+What if I need to adjust aid I previously accepted?

-How Do I Accept or Decline My Offered Aid?
+How Do I View and Accept or Decline My Offered Aid?

 - Go to your WVU Portal

 - Enter your login credentials (

 Please be aware that aid that shows in the Portal is only aid that requires action by the student, such as accepting the offered amount.
 Students must click the Financial Aid Information button (in the steps below) to fully access their cost and aid information.

 - The next step depends on if you are a newly admitted student who hasn't enrolled in classes or a continuing/current student at WVU.
 Continuing students can move on to Step 4.
 For newly admitted students: